57th Vanier Cup

-The 2022 Vanier Cup, the 57th edition of the Canadian university football championship, took place on November 26, 2022 at Western Alumni Stadium in London, Ontario.
-This was the first time that London had hosted the Vanier Cup game.
+The 2022 Vanier Cup, the 57th edition of the U Sports Football Championship, took place on November 26, 2022 at Western Alumni Stadium in London, Ontario.
+The game determined the U Sports football national champion for the 2022 season.

 The RSEQ champion Laval Rouge et Or defeated the Canada West champion Saskatchewan Huskies by a score of 30–24.
 The Rouge et Or won their U Sports-leading 11th Vanier Cup championship.

+Background

+This was the first time that London had hosted the Vanier Cup game.

+Semi-final games

+The Vanier Cup is played between the champions of the Mitchell Bowl, and the Uteck Bowl, the national semi-final games.

+The Québec conference Dunsmore Cup championship team, the Laval Rouge et Or defeated the Yates Cup Ontario championship team, the Western Mustangs, for the Mitchell Bowl.
+The winners of the Canada West Hardy Trophy, the Saskatchewan Huskies, defeated the Atlantic conference's Loney Bowl championship team, the St. Francis Xavier X-Men, for the Uteck Bowl.
+These games were played on November 19, 2022, and both of the visiting teams were victorious.

+Bracket

 Teams

 The Saskatchewan Huskies and Laval Rouge et Or played for the championship, following their victories in the bowl games.
 The Huskies were playing in their second straight Vanier Cup game and 11th overall, having won three championships in program history.
 The Rouge et Or were playing in their 13th championship game and won their 11th Vanier Cup.
 The two programs also played in 2004 and 2006 with both games also resulting in Laval victories.

-Semi-Championships

-The Vanier Cup is played between the champions of the Mitchell Bowl and the Uteck Bowl, the national semi-final games.
-The Québec conference Dunsmore Cup championship team, the Laval Rouge et Or defeated the Yates Cup Ontario championship team, the Western Mustangs, for the Mitchell Bowl.
-The winners of the Canada West Hardy Trophy, the Saskatchewan Huskies, defeated the Atlantic conference's Loney Bowl championship team, the St. Francis Xavier X-Men, for the Uteck Bowl.
-These games were played on November 19, 2022, and both of the visiting teams were victorious.